BY-LAWS of the NIAGARA FALLS PUBLIC LIBRARY

 d.
 The President shall be, ex officio, a member of all committees.

 e.
-A quorum for the transaction of business will consist of three members of the Board who are physically present at the meeting.
-Proxy votes, or voting by electronic or other means is not permitted.
+A simple majority of the existing Board who are physically present shall constitute a quorum for the transaction of all business.
+Proxy votes or voting by electronic or other means is not permitted.

 f.
 The order of business for regular meetings shall include, but not be limited to the following: